Euro zone yields steady, set for weekly decline

 "Only one indicator - and it is only a second-string gauge, at that - is on today’s (euro zone) data calendar: the European Commission’s flash Consumer Confidence Indicator for July.
 Thus, ... more attention is likely to be garnered in the afternoon by the incoming US data," said analysts at DZ bank in a morning note.

-The U.S. will release jobless claims and new home sales figures, with investors still trying to get a grip on whether a slowdown is taking place in the world's largest economy.
+The European data is due at 1400 GMT and the U.S. will release jobless claims and new home sales figures, at 1230 GMT with investors still trying to get a grip on the state of the world's largest economy.

-In Europe, investors will be watching new bond issuance from France and Spain.

 The ECB will meet next Thursday, and anything other than a 25 bps rate increase would come as a big surprise to markets.
-Current market pricing suggests one further rate increase is more likely than not.
+A Reuters poll of economists found a small majority of respondents expect a further hike in September.

 Moves elsewhere in euro zone bond markets on Thursday were largely in line with the benchmark.

-Italy's 10 year yield was up 2 bps at 4.10% also set for a small weekly decline and the gap between Italian and German yields was stead at 167.2, largely in the middle of its recent range.
+Italy's 10 year yield was up 2 bps at 4.10%, also set for a small weekly decline, and the gap between Italian and German yields was steady at 166 bps, largely in the middle of its recent range.
 DE10IT10=RR

 ((alun.john@thomsonreuters.com;))